 Two weeks after an assessment deadline, a student who has not submitted the assessment, applies for consideration of mitigating circumstances.
-No documentary evidence is provided and the student lists numerous reasons, e.g. computer/printer problems, illness.
+No documentary evidence is provided and the student lists numerous reasons, such as computer and printer problems, and illness.
 On further discussions with the academic mentor and other staff members it becomes clear that the assessment has not been attempted and there is no evidence to support the student's claims.

-- You having a ‘significant illness' on the day of an exam
+- Having a significant illness on the day of an exam

 - A flood in a city preventing an exam taking place

-- Or political upheaval disrupting the study and learning of a group of students
+- Political upheaval disrupting your study and learning

-- Significant illness or accident affecting the student
+- A significant illness or accident affecting you over time

 - Bereavement – death of a close relative or significant other

-Your Personal Tutor is a member of staff assigned to you in order to provide the first point of contact for advice or assistance on academic and non-academic matters.
+Your personal tutor is your first point of contact for advice or assistance on academic and non-academic matters.
 Student Support and Accommodation will be able to provide advice on the process.
 The Student Union Advice Hub will also give you support and make you aware of your rights during this process.

-It is important to note that making your Personal Tutor aware of a mitigating circumstance does not constitute the beginning of the formal process.
-This begins when you submit a Mitigating Circumstances Policy to your Head of School.
+Please note that telling your personal tutor about a mitigating circumstance does count as the beginning of the formal process.
+This begins when you submit a mitigating circumstances application to your Head of School.

-In all cases independent documentary evidence, such as medical certificates, must be provided to verify mitigating circumstances.
-Personal tutors may also provide information about circumstances based on meetings and conversations with you, but do not necessarily attend the Mitigating Circumstances Committee.
-Student Wellbeing Services may, in addition, provide further supporting evidence.
+In all cases, you must provide independent documentary evidence, such as medical certificates.
+Personal tutors may also provide information about circumstances based on meetings and conversations with you, but do not necessarily attend the mitigating circumstances committee.
+Student wellbeing services may also provide further supporting evidence.

-It is your responsibility to ensure that this information accompanies any application.
+It is your responsibility to ensure that this information accompanies your application.

-Where can I find the full Mitigating Circumstances policy?
+Where can I find the mitigating circumstances policy?

 Mitigating Circumstances Policy

-How long do I have after an event to submit a Mitigating Circumstance application?
+How long do I have to submit a mitigating circumstance application?

-The form and supporting evidence must be submitted as soon as possible (normally within five working days for on-campus students, unless the Head of School or nominee accepts a later submission) after the events under consideration occur and, if relating to examinations, within five working days of the end of the examination diet.
+The form and supporting evidence must be submitted as soon as possible after the events under consideration occur – normally within five working days for on-campus student, unless the Head of School or nominee accepts a later submission.
+If relating to examinations, this will mean within five working days of the end of the examination diet.

-Is notifying my personal tutor or course leader of a mitigating circumstance enough to constitute an official mitigating circumstances process?
+Is telling my personal tutor or course leader enough to start the official process?

 No. It is an important first step in notifying the School of an issue which will likely affect your ability to perform to your academic best.
-Students must submit a mitigating circumstances form, with supporting evidence, to your Head of School within five working days of the event occurring.
+However, you must submit a mitigating circumstances form, with supporting evidence, to your Head of School within five working days of the event occurring.

 What if I don’t have evidence to substantiate my case?

-It is important that you provide the Mitigating Circumstances Committee with supporting evidence.
-You should note that the School cannot normally respond to your circumstances if they remain unaware of relevant information.
-It is also important to submit all supporting evidence with your initial application.
-This is because information which is withheld from the Mitigating Circumstances Committee or Exam Board will not normally be admissible during any subsequent appeal against the Committee or Board's original decision.
+The School cannot normally respond to your circumstances if they don't have the relevant evidence and information.
+It is also important you submit this with your initial application, because information which is initially withheld from the mitigating circumstances committee or exam board will not normally be allowed during any later appeal against the committee or board's original decision.

-On very rare occasions, the Mitigating Circumstances Committee may accept your case without supporting evidence.
-Student Support and Accommodation and the Student Union Advice Hub will be able to assist you fully if you think this may apply to you.
+On very rare occasions, the committee may accept your case without supporting evidence.
+Student Support and Accommodation and the Student Union Advice Hub will be able to advise you if you think this may apply to you.